SCHOOL OF DENTISTRY

 These skills are taught in the context of having students prepare Critically Appraised Topics (CATs) that are one-page summaries of the four step process mentioned above.

 The four evidence-based practice skills are introduced in the freshman year in parallel with foundational basic science and preclinical courses.
 An 16-hour sophomore course in the fall semester focuses specifically on the four EBP skills.
 Each student must then demonstrate the EBP/CAT skills in the spring of the sophomore year by writing a CAT on a focused clinical question under the guidance of a faculty mentor.
-The student and faculty mentor edit and ultimately publish the completed CAT on the Dental School’s online searchable CAT Library.
+The student and faculty mentor edit and ultimately publish the completed CAT on the School of Dentistry’s online searchable CATs Library.
 A PubMed learning lab rotation in the junior year requires the student to demonstrate correct PubMed search strategies for six focused clinical questions.
 The skills are reinforced in the context of formal clinically relevant case presentations required of each student in the spring of the junior year.

 The same EBP/CAT skills are taught in seven of the school’s residency programs during a 30-hour research methods course.
 The residents then apply the EBP/CAT skill, in the Interdisciplinary Biomedical Core Course.
 This course provides a foundation in the principles of basic sciences for the clinical disciplines.
 To satisfy the criteria for completion of the course, each resident is required to write a CAT.
 The CAT is focused on the broad area of dental basic science, pertaining to a clinical question, or disease mechanism.
-The CAT is reviewed by a member of the Biomedical Core Course faculty and published in the Dental School CATs Library.
+The CAT is reviewed by a member of the Biomedical Core Course faculty and published in the School of Dentistry CATs Library.